ChrisWhealy/DistributedSystemNotes/Lecture 02.md

 ### Timeouts

-It is often assumed that `M1` must wait for some predefined timeout period, after which it should assume failure if it does not receive an answer.
+It is often assumed that `M1` must wait for some predefined timeout period, after which, it should assume failure if it does not receive an answer.
 But the problem is that network latency is indeterminate; therefore, waiting for an arbitrary timeout period might help to trap *some* errors, but in general, it is not a good strategy for determining failure.

 For example, instead of asking *"What is the value of `x`"*, `M1` could ask `M2` to *"Add 1 to `x`"*.

 ***Q:***&nbsp;&nbsp;How will `M1` know this request was successfully processed?
-Should it simply wait for a predetermined timeout period and if it hears nothing back, assume everything's fine?
+Should it simply wait for a predetermined timeout period and if it hears nothing back, assume everything's fine?<br>
-***A:***&nbsp;&nbsp;No, `M1` can only discover the success or failure of its request when it receives some sort of acknowledgement back from `M2`.
+***A:***&nbsp;&nbsp;No, in order for `M1` to discover the success or failure of its request, it must receive some sort of response from `M2`.

-If `M1` does not receive a response within its timeout period, what should it conclude?
+But what conclusion can `M1` draw if it does not receive a response within the timeout period?<<br>
+Should we conclude success or failure?

-We can see that without any additional information, it is not correct for `M1` to assume either success or failure.
+It is clear that without any additional information, `M1` cannot assume either success or failure.
-All `M1` can say with any certainty is that from its point of view, the state of variable `x` in `M2` is indeterminate.
+All `M1` can say with any certainty is that, from its point of view, the state of variable `x` in `M2` is indeterminate.

 ### Realistic Timeout Values?

 If the maximum network delay for message transmission is `D` seconds and the maximum time a machine spends processing a request is `R`, then the upper bound of the message handling timeout should be `2D + R` (two network journeys (send and receive) plus the remote machine's processing time).
 This would rule out the uncertainty for timeouts in a slow network, but still leave us completely unable to reason about any other types of failure.

-In distributed systems, we must deal not only with the problems of "Partial failure", but also the problem of "Unbounded Latency" (the definition given by [Peter Alvaro](https://dl.acm.org/profile/81453654530) - one of Lindsey Kuper's colleagues)
+In distributed systems, we must deal not only with the problems of "Partial failure", but also the problem of "Unbounded Latency" (the definition given by <a href="https://dl.acm.org/profile/81453654530" target="_blank">Peter Alvaro</a> - one of Lindsey Kuper's colleagues)

-***Q:***&nbsp;&nbsp;Given they're so hard to debug, why would you want to use a distributed system?
+***Q:***&nbsp;&nbsp;Given they're so hard to debug, why would you want to use a distributed system?<br>
 ***A:***&nbsp;&nbsp;Well, largely because we have no choice.

 All manner of external factors can force us to distribute either a computation or storage (or both) across multiple machines&hellip;

+For example:
 - Too much data to fit on a single machine
 - Need a faster response time, so we have to throw more processing power at the problem
 - Scalability (need to handle more data, more users, or simply need more CPUs)